expressjs/expressjs.com/4x/en/api/res-set.md

-Set header `field` to `value`, or pass an object to set multiple fields at once.
+Sets the response's HTTP header `field` to `value`.
+To set multiple fields at once, pass an object as the parameter.

 ```js
 res.set('Content-Type', 'text/plain');